-Adherence to the control sets and the progress and findings of assurance and validation activity are reviewed by a management Risk & Control Committee on a quarterly basis.
+Adherence to the control sets and the progress and findings of assurance and validation activity are reviewed by a management Risk & Control Committee three times a year. .
 Key issues identified in these committee meetings are escalated to the Board or Board Audit Committee as appropriate.
 Relevant trends and risks will also be notified to the Board Risk Committee as appropriate.